-Practicing law since 1991, he was a law secretary for the Honorable Laurence Stamelman in Freehold, New Jersey.
+Practicing law since 1990, he was a law secretary for the Honorable Laurence Stamelman in Freehold, New Jersey.
 He then joined the law firm of Rudnick, Addonizio and Pappa and became a partner in 2000.
-He now operates The Law Office of Jonathan Rudnick LLC, a leading consumer law firm in New Jersey.
+He now operates The Law Office of Jonathan Rudnick LLC, a leading consumer law firm in New Jersey since 2007 and over a thousand cases later

 Opening his own law firm, The Law Office of Jonathan Rudnick LLC, dedicated to the protection of consumer rights.
-He has been litigating consumer, consumer fraud, lemon law and class action cases since 1996.
-He estimates that he has litigated in excess of 1,000 cases and tried over 100 cases before a judge, a jury and in arbitration, usually American Arbitration Association.
+He has been litigating consumer, consumer fraud, lemon law and class action cases since 1994.
+He estimates that he has litigated in excess of 3,000 cases and tried many cases before a judge, a jury and in arbitration, usually American Arbitration Association.

 He also litigates in many other states where he is sponsored by a local attorney for auto dealer class actions where it is alleged that the dealer is not complying with a pay plan that is in effect to calculate commissions.